AP Exam Prep: Make the Most of Your Time

 Khan Academy now offers AP Exam content and practice for some AP exams.
 Read my review of the US History and World History offerings and then head over.
 Even if Khan doesn’t have review for your exam yet, the regular course content is still useful.

 If you really want to do well and need some more help, consider a private tutor.
 If you’re taking AP US or World History or US Government & Politics, I would love to help!
-You can schedule a FREE 30-minute tutoring session here.
+Contact me here.

-I’ve also created resource guides for AP US History, AP World History, AP US Government & Politics, and AP Human Geography.
+I’ve also created resource guides for AP US History, AP World History, and AP US Government & Politics.
 They have study and test tips, plus specific resources for each exam – review books, lectures, videos, and tips on essays.
 You can grab yours for FREE (’cause I like you!) by clicking below!

 Evaluate Your Current Knowledge